The Mustard Grain

 The Mustard Grain (El grano de mostaza) is a 1962 Spanish comedy film directed and written by José Luis Sáenz de Heredia.
 It stars Manolo Gómez Bur, Rafael Alonso, Amparo Soler Leal, Gracita Morales and José Bódalo.

 Plot

-The storyline features a game of dominoes that results in an argument between Evelio and Horcajo and a challenge that could be deadly as lengths are taken to avoid that outcome over the course of 24 hours.
+The storyline features a game of dominoes that results in an argument between Evelio and Horcajo and a challenge that could be deadly.
+As the game progresses, much effort is exerted to avoid that outcome over the course of 24 hours.

 Cast

 Production

 The film is a Tarfe and AS production, and it was scored by Juan Quintero.
 Shooting locations included Madrid.

 Release

 The film premiered at the Madrid's Cine Capitol on 30 August 1962.

 Reception

 Bernard P. E Bentley deemed the film to be "a showcase for its large cast".
 In the view of Jordi Costa, it is one of the Spanish cinema's great jewels to be discovered.
-Joaquín de Luna considered the film to be a "little-known" instance of hispanic costumbrismo featuring the "refreshing" intervention of Gracita Morales.
+Joaquín de Luna considered the film to be a "little-known" instance of Hispanic costumbrismo featuring the "refreshing" intervention of Gracita Morales.
 According to Jordi Batlle Caminal the film belongs to the "insubstantial" subset of films within Sáenz de Heredia's filmography.